Two Seminole State honors students named 2017 Jack Kent Cooke Scholars

 JKC Scholarships fund the costs of attending college not covered by other financial aid, plus academic advising, stipends for internships, study abroad and opportunities to network with other JKC scholars and alumni.

-The Grindle Honors Institute offers enrichment programs for academically talented students wishing to enhance their experience at Seminole State.
-For more information, visit the Honors Institute website, or call 407.708.2062.
+The Grindle Honors Institute offers programs for academically talented students who want to enrich their experience and engage in honors activities at Seminole State College of Florida.
+For more information, please visit the Grindle Honors Institute website.